Officers, N.C.O.s and Men of the 1st Battalion, Buried in Citadel New Military Cemetery, Fricourt.

 The cemetery is in the Northern part of a valley, running from Fricourt to the Somme, which was known in 1916 as “Happy Valley“.
 It was begun by French troops and from August 1915, when the first Commonwealth burials were made, it was known as the Citadel Military Cemetery (Point 71).
 It was used until November 1916 and once in August 1918.(The cemetery was designed by Sir Edwin Lutyens.)

 The cemetery contains 380 Commonwealth burials of the First World War, 17 of them unidentified.

-Alfred’s Medal Index Card shows that when his wife applied for his medals she gave her address as “Lily Pilla, Eastcourt, Natal, South Africa“.
+Alfred’s Medal Index Card shows that when his wife applied for his medals on 28 January 1920, only identified as “Mrs. A.E.
+Harry“.
+The address on the M.I.C. is shown as “Lily Pilla, Eastcourt, Natal, South Africa“.

-Military Service: Alfred’s served as a Sapper during the Boer War with the 6th Battalion, 1st Imperial Light Horse, South African Colonial Corps.
+Military Service: Alfred’s served as a Sapper during the Boer War with the 6th Battalion, 1st Imperial Light Horse, South African Colonial Corps (Number 787).
 He attained the rank of Lieutenant on 1st May 1901 (Gazetted 18th August 1901, p.
 5336).

 He relinquished his commission 25th March 1902 and granted the rank of Lieutenant in the Army “.. with permission to wear the uniform of the Corps.”
 (London Gazette, 2nd May 1902, page 2935).

 Alfred qualified for the King’s South Africa Medal, with 2 Clasps.

 Alfred was gazetted as Captain into 3rd Battalion, the Cheshire Regiment on 4th October 1914.
 (London Gazette, 23rd October 1914, page 8519).